5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 That about covers it!

-There are different reasons that could explain why your oven isn’t working.
+Different reasons could explain why your oven isn’t working.

 Remember, you may need to check your oven’s temperature sensor, burner, igniter, or door.

-Keep in mind that gas ovens and electrical ovens behave differently.
-Therefore, you should make sure you understand the difference between them before trying to fix the problem.
+Keep in mind that gas ovens and electric ovens behave differently.
+Therefore, you should understand the difference between both ovens before trying to fix the problem.

-Even though you can handle a lot of these issues on your own, you should not hesitate to reach out to a professional if you feel uncomfortable at any point.
+Even though you can handle many issues on your own, you should not hesitate to reach out to a professional if you feel uncomfortable at any point.
 You always need to place your safety at the top of the priority list.